emvaugh2/Python-Study-Notes/README.md

 **I'll fill in a description later on.
 Just sit down and watch me do my thang.**

+## 01.28.2025

+**Today's Topics**

+* Automate the Boring Stuff with Python (Chapter 2 - X)

 ## 01.27.2025

 **Today's Topics**

-* Automate the Boring Stuff with Python (Chapter 1)
+* Automate the Boring Stuff with Python (Chapter 1 - 2)

 Alright!
 Last segment of Python before I'm done learning the basics of coding.
 We're moving onto projects after this.
 Lets get started.

+Chapter 1 - Python Basics

+This is exactly what it says.
+Everything here was very straight forward.
+No need to say anything else.

+Chapter 2 - Flow Control